open-energy-transition/form-energy-storage/_sources/00-readme.md

 ## The Role of Energy Storage in Germany

 Energy storage technologies hold significant promise for reducing carbon emissions.
-While short-duration storage is popular today, the system benefits for long duration storage are rather hidden and require more effort to receive policy attention.
-This project aims to reveal the hidden benefits of multi-day energy storage through the analysis of energy system models.
+While short-duration storage is popular today, the system benefits for long duration storage were rather hidden and require more effort to receive policy attention.
+This project reveals the hidden benefits of multi-day energy storage through the analysis of energy system models.

-The primary objectives are to develop a policy relevant validated energy system model with a focus on Germany, and integrate various representations of short to long-duration energy storage into the model.
-Then, optimization runs are conducted to explore various scenarios to inform policy-makers about the benefits of various types of energy storage.
-The project will culminate in a detailed report and the full model open-source code to support global research efforts.
-OET, an international non-profit organization specializing in open energy modeling software development and support, will bring its expertise to this project.
+The primary objectives were to develop a policy relevant validated energy system model with a focus on Germany, and integrate various representations of short to long-duration energy storage into the model.
+Optimization runs were conducted to explore various scenarios to inform policy-makers about the benefits of various types of energy storage.
+The project culminates in a collection of comprehensive result plots and csv files that are based on open-source software and fully reproducible.
+OET, an international non-profit organization specializing in open energy modeling software

+development and support, will bring its expertise to this project.
 The organization has a proven track record in promoting transparent, data-driven decision-making in energy policy and planning, with its software products (including PyPSA-Eur and PyPSA-Earth) used in more than 50 research and industry-related projects.

-All results will be based on open-source software and fully reproducible.
-If implemented successfully for Germany, the methods can be replicated easily within the same model framework all-around the world using, among others, PyPSA-Eur or PyPSA-Earth.

 For further readings of PyPSA and PyPSA-Eur, check out: